christophe77/express-honeypot/readme.md

 When a visitor opens an url and tries to include a remote file, the informations about the request are stored inside a json file in the _/express/hive_ directory.<br />
 The remote file used for the inclusion is downloaded inside the hive folder with a .bee extension _/express/hive/files/YYYY-MM-DD/filename.ext.bee_<br />
 When an url is opened, a fake page is display with some basic html tags, random text and some SEO for google bots.<br />
+If the page is opened with a remote file inside the url then the content of the file is added to the response body as if the injection worked.<br /> It's displayed in text and no real injection is posible.<br />
-If you want your honeypot to be effective you have to add it the google search console.<br />
+If you want your honeypot to be effective you need to spread it over search engines.<br /> Google search console is the best option to start.<br />
 When you want to check the logs you have to go to _your-website.com/beekeeper_<br />

 ## How to add more fake urls

-If you want to add urls you have to open _/express/honey/pages.js_ and add new datas.<br />
+If you want to add urls you have to open _/express/pages.js_ and add new datas.<br />